bburch01/flatten/README.md

 ## Author
 Barry T. Burch<br>

-Digital native with over 20 years of experience in hardware/software design/engineering at:
+Barry is a digital native with over 20 years of experience in software (and hardware) design and engineering at:

 <p align="middle">
     <img src="./assets/images/ti-logo-2.png" align="center" hspace="10">